fritids/wordpress-gallery/readme.txt

 = 0.7.1 =

 Added the option to randomise the order of images.
 Useful if you are displaying the gallery on multiple pages

+= 0.8 =

+Added display time and pause on hover options